Article Table Of Contents

 We limited our analysis to non-CDPs with a population greater than 5,000 people.
 That left us with 71 cities.

-Finally, we ranked each city based on the percent of Hispanic population with a higher score being more Hispanic than a lower score.
-Guymon took the distinction of being the most Hispanic, while Skiatook was the least Hispanic or Latino city.
+Finally, we ranked each city based on the percent of Hispanic or Latino population with a higher score being more Hispanic or Latino than a lower score.
+Guymon took the distinction of being the most Hispanic or Latino, while Skiatook was the least Hispanic or Latino city.
 You can download the data here.

 Read on for more information on how the cities in oklahoma ranked by population of Hispanic or Latino residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.